 In addition to the long-term vision for build-out of the RiverBend site, a number of near term and short-lived uses are possible to activate the site and generate needed revenue.
 The uses that have been explored to date include industrial lay-down activity, wind turbines, solar arrays, and sports fields.
-These uses have the benefit of more immediate private investment and do not adversely impact the goals and implementation strategies of the master plan.
+These uses have the benefit of more immediate private investment that don't adversely impact the goals and implementation strategies of the master plan.
 The locations for these near term uses must be carefully selected according to the envisioned phasing of the development and market demand, availability and location of large, contiguous land areas, and infrastructure phasing.
-Ideal sites for temporary uses should be part of later phases of implementation, offer large parcels of land, and be accessible by roads that are part of earlier phases of work already completed.
-The marina district and southern area of South Park Village as well as non-rail accessible sites in the southern precinct arise as ideal sites for any of the near term uses.
+Ideal sites for temporary uses should be part of later phases of implementation, should offer large parcels of land, and be accessible by roads that are part of earlier phases of work already.
+The marina district and southern area of Souwth Park Village as well as non-rail accessible sites in the southern precinct are ideal sites for any of the near terms uses.

-Flexibility in the Plan
+Flexiblity in the Plan

 The land uses and building footprints represented in this plan respond to the conclusions of the market study undertaken for this site as part of the master plan process.
 They represent a modeled demand for growth through three decades.
-The mix of uses suggested in this plan, in combination with planned site improvements, are expected to optimize the site's real estate value and iob creation impact in the City of Buffalo and the region.
+The mix of uses suggested in this plan, in combination with planned site improvements, are expected to optimize the site's real estate value and job creation impact in the City of Buffalo and the region.
 However, the plan should not be interpreted as prescriptive of uses, building sizes and parking needs; the market will dictate these specifics.
-For example, the RiverBend Promenade South district is envisioned as a marina and housing district; however, alternatively, it may be developed as a marine industrial zone if the market demands.
-The plan should be considered as a framework that offers key urban design principles and describes a desired arrangement of land uses and building forms.
+Instead, the plan should be considered as a framework that offers key urban design principles and describes a desired arrangement of land uses and building forms.
 In the most fundamental way of viewing the physical framework of the plan's urban design logic, the reader can consider the site to have nine lots, as illustrated in plan at left.
-This illustration shows the critical relationships of key building sites and buildings to the site's primary streets and open spaces.
+This illustration shows the critical relationships of key building sites and buildings to the site's primary streets and open spaces. respond to the conclusions of the market study undertaken for this site as part of the master plan process.